On the computational properties of basic mathematical notions: Two robust computational clusters

 We now let $Y$ be the set of enumerations $(x_n)_{n \in \N}$ where no such points of discontinuity are missing.
 For $(x_n)_{n \in \N} \in Y$, we will have that $g^*, h^*$ is the best possible decomposition, i.e. the decomposition where the growth of the increasing functions is the least possible.
 In this way, $g^{*}, h^{*}$ are independent of the choice of $(x_n)_{n \in \N}$.
 Thus, there is an enumeration $(y_n)_{n\in N}$ of all points of discontinuity of $g^*$ and $h^*$, together with the rationals, computable from $(x_n)_{n \in \N} \in Y$ and $\exists^2$, but independent of the actual choice of sequence.
 Hence, the set $Z$ of sequences in $Y$ producing itself this way will contain \emph{exactly one} element, and we can use $\Omega_1$ to find it.
 We then get the weak Jordan realiser by using $g^*,h^*$ constructed from this unique sequence. \end{proof} \begin{cor} A weak Jordan realiser cannot compute a Jordan realiser in general, even when combined with with an arbitrary type 2 functional. \end{cor} \begin{proof} As noted under Definition \ref{defomega1}, $\Omega_1$ is countably based, while $\Omega$ is not by Lemma \ref{borkim}.
 Corollary \ref{kink} now finishes the proof. \end{proof} The following theorem is now proved in analogy with the proof of Theorem \ref{thm.surprise}.
 Following Definition \ref{JDR}, any functional defined on $BV$ has a `weak' counterpart which has the variation \eqref{tomb} as an additional input. \begin{thm}[Third cluster theorem] Assuming $\exists^{2}$, the following are computationally equivalent: \begin{itemize} \item the functional $\Omega_1$ \item a weak Jordan realiser, \item a weak continuity realiser, \item a weak Sierpi\'nski realiser, that is, a Sierpi\'nski realiser restricted to $BV$-functions with known variation, \item a weak Banach realiser, that is, a Banach realiser restricted to $BV$-functions with known variation. \item a weak enumeration functional, \item a weak $\Omega_{\BW}$-functional. \end{itemize} \end{thm} \begin{proof} The computational equivalence of $\Omega_1$, a weak Jordan realiser, and a weak continuity realiser modulo $\exists^2$ follows from (the proof of) Theorem \ref{jordomega1}.
 Moreover, it is straightforward to prove that $\Omega_1$, the weak $\Omega_{\BW}$-functional, and a weak enumeration functional (computing the inverse of a surjection from a set $X$ to $\N$) are computationally equivalent modulo $\exists^2$.
-Finally, the computational equivalence of a weak Sierpi\'nski realiser, a weak Banach realiser, and a weak continuity realiser, can be proved in the same way as for the `non-weak' case, namely as in the proof of Theorem \ref{thm.surprise}. \end{proof}
+Finally, the computational equivalence of a weak Sierpi\'nski realiser, a weak Banach realiser, and a weak continuity realiser, can be proved in the same way as for the `non-weak' case, namely as in the proof of Theorem \ref{thm.surprise}. \end{proof} Finally, we identify one functional we believe to be strictly intermediate between the $\Omega$ and $\Omega_{1}$-functionals, based on K\"onig's (original) lemmas\footnote{The names \emph{K\"onig's infinity lemma} and \emph{K\"onig's tree lemma} are used in \cite{wever} which contains a historical account of these lemmas, as well as the observation that they are equivalent; the formulation of K\"onig's lemma involving trees apparently goes back to Beth around 1955 in \cite{bethweter}, as also discussed in detail in \cite{wever}.} (see \cite{koning147, koning26, koning16}). \begin{princ}[K\"onig's lemma $\KL$ for real numbers] Let $(E_{n})_{n\in \N}$ be a sequence of sets in $\R$ and let $R$ a binary relation on reals such that for all $n\in\N$ we have: \begin{itemize} \item the set $E_{n}$ is finite and non-empty, \item for any $x\in E_{n+1}$, there is at least one $y\in E_{n}$ such that $yRx$. \end{itemize} Then there is a sequence $(x_{n})_{n\in \N}$ such that for all $n\in \N$, $x_{n}\in E_{n}$ and $x_{n}Rx_{n+1}$. \end{princ} \bdefi A \emph{K\"onig realiser} takes as input a sequence of sets $(E_{n})_{n\in \N}$ and relation $R$ as in $\KL$ and outputs a sequence as in the latter. \edefi